 GeneCards Summary for EARS2 Gene

 EARS2 (Glutamyl-TRNA Synthetase 2, Mitochondrial) is a Protein Coding gene.
-Diseases associated with EARS2 include leukoencephalopathy - thalamus and brainstem anomalies - high lactate and combined oxidative phosphorylation deficiency 12.
-Among its related pathways are Metabolism and Gene Expression.
+Diseases associated with EARS2 include combined oxidative phosphorylation deficiency 12 and leukoencephalopathy-thalamus and brainstem anomalies-high lactate syndrome.
+Among its related pathways are tRNA Aminoacylation and Metabolism.
 GO annotations related to this gene include nucleotide binding and ligase activity, forming aminoacyl-tRNA and related compounds.

 UniProtKB/Swiss-Prot for EARS2 Gene